Vsevolod Solovyov

 Oldest son of the historian Sergei Solovyov and brother of the philosopher Vladimir Solovyov and poet Polyxena Solovyova, Vsevolod turned to writing historical fiction in 1876 with Princess Ostrozhskaya.
 He visited Paris in 1884 where he met Blavatsky and mixed with other people in the Paris occult scene, such as Juliette Adam, Vera Jelikovsky, Blavatsky's sister, and Emilie de Morsier.
-By 1886 he had become a bitter and disillusioned enemy of the founder of theosophy.
-He abandoned his plans to promote theosophy in Russia and denounced Blavatsky as a failed spy of the Okhrana.
+By 1886 he had abandoned his plans to promote Theosophy in Russia and denounced Blavatsky as a failed spy of the Okhrana.
 At the time he was intimately involved with Yuliana Glinka, who worked for Pyotr Rachkovsky, Paris head of the Okhrana.

 Of his later novels, the best known are The Magi (1889) and The Great Rosicrucian (1890), dealing with mystics of the late eighteenth and early nineteenth century.